latiftrincas/Pathfinder/README.md

 # Pathfinder
 Pathfinder is the name of my line-following robot for my end of year Level 3 Engineering project.

-Deliver_crate is the main code used.
+Deliver_crate.ino is the main code used.

-I have not done any documentation but i do plan to do so.   ## please forgive me :( ## This will include further code, design files and list of equipment.
+I have not done any documentation but i do plan to do so.
+Please forgive me :(
+This will include further code, design files and list of equipment.

 For further details please visit my Youtube channel: